 Our commitment is to protect, promote and develop sustainable, accessible, enjoyable and safe fishing for the benefit of the community.

-In this capacity, our role in the proposed marine parks public comment process is to:
+In this capacity, our role in the proposed marine parks public comment process was to:

-Meet with DBCA and TOs to gain a better understanding of what the proposed park is to achieve and discuss the importance of the waters in the proposed marine park to recfishers, particularly from a local perspective.
+Meet with DBCA and Traditional Owners to gain a better understanding of what the proposed park is to achieve and discuss the importance of the waters in the proposed marine park to recfishers, particularly from a local perspective.

 Be guided by the Broome, Derby, Kimberley and wider fishing communities and work for the best outcome possible for ongoing recreational fishing access.
 It should be noted we are not part of the Government and our independent, apolitical status places us in the best position to freely represent the interests of the recreational fishing sector.